Your guide to camping at Deep Creek National Park

 Treat yourself to a bush camping experience only 90 minutes from Adelaide.
 Here’s what you need to know.

-Situated on the southern coast of the Fleurieu Peninsula, not far from Cape Jervis, Deep Creek Conservation Park is famous for its spectacular coastline with rugged cliffs, protected coves and sweeping views of the Southern Ocean and Kangaroo Island.
+Situated on the southern coast of the Fleurieu Peninsula, not far from Cape Jervis, Deep Creek National Park is famous for its spectacular coastline with rugged cliffs, protected coves and sweeping views of the Southern Ocean and Kangaroo Island.

 The park protects the largest portion of remaining natural vegetation on the Fleurieu Peninsula and is a great spot for walking and camping.

-Deep Creek Conservation Park is a favourite for people looking for a weekend camping getaway without a long drive from the city.
+Deep Creek National Park is a favourite for people looking for a weekend camping getaway without a long drive from the city.
 Before you pack the car, read these useful tips so you’re prepared for a great weekend away.

 Where to stay